Garage Door Opener Installation Cost: 2026 Pricing Guide

 Estimate your garage door installation cost with the free calculator →

-Installing a garage door opener costs between $220 and $700 in total, including the unit and labor.
-The opener itself runs $150 to $500 depending on the drive type and features.
-Professional installation labor adds $65 to $200.
-Most homeowners pay around $300 to $450 for a mid-range belt-drive opener installed by a licensed technician.
+Installing a garage door opener in 2026 costs $220 to $700 all in, including the unit and labor.
+The opener unit runs $150 to $500 depending on drive type and smart features, and installation labor adds $65 to $200 for most standard jobs.
+Most homeowners pay $300 to $450 for a mid-range belt-drive opener installed by a licensed technician.
+(Belt-drive models cost more than chain-drive for a reason: you can actually sleep through the car leaving at 6 a.m.)

-Use the garage door cost calculator to estimate your total when bundling opener installation with a new door.
+Use the garage door cost calculator to estimate the total when bundling opener installation with a new door.

 Opener cost by drive type